Paul J. Ross Fellowship

 • Allowance for relocation to and from Pittsburgh at start and end of Fellowship

-• Fellows play a minimum of 100 services with the PSO across all program types (Grand Classics, Pops, Education, Community Outreach), scheduled collaboratively to accommodate auditions and related preparation, as well as outside professional opportunities.
+• Fellows play a minimum of 100 services with the PSO across all program types (Classical Subscription, Pops, Education, Community Outreach), scheduled collaboratively to accommodate auditions and related preparation, as well as outside professional opportunities.

 • Annual pay includes an allowance for dedicated study time.